 The following words act as spatial markers.
-They place objects and people in relation to a set of spatial coordinates with the speaker at its origin.
+They place objects and people in relation to a set of spatial coordinates having the speaker at the origin.
 The first two (naqaj, naj) place distance from the speaker on a relative scale: near, far away; the third, fourth and fifth (waral, chi’, chi’ la’) are deictic forms, that is, words that require ostensive gestures to reference their objects.

 Listen to the following conversation.
 Can you guess which words refer to spatial distance?